 Use the map below to find service locations near you.
 You can use the search bar and search by radius.
 Click on the location for more information and directions.

-The Children’s System of Care including contracted Medi-cal providers, provides mental health and substance abuse services and the resources necessary to promote wellness and recovery for Kern County children and their families.
-Kern County Mental Health provides services that are consumer centered, racially and culturally appropriate, flexible, with a focus on individual/family’s strengths, to promote positive peer and professional relationships, and incorporate each individual/family’s natural support system within the treatment process.
+The Children’s System of Care, including contracted Medi-cal providers, provides mental health and substance abuse services and resources necessary to promote wellness and recovery for Kern County children and their families.
+Families will meet with a behavioral health professional who will provide options that will best support the child and their family.
+All services are client-centered, racially and culturally appropriate, flexible, with a focus on individual/family’s strengths, to promote positive peer and professional relationships, and incorporate each individual/family’s natural support system within the treatment process.

 Services may include, but are not limited to: